 - The Student Rec Center attracted over a quarter million visits in its first year of operation, which is more than double the number of annual visits for the previous facility

 - The new facility has also brought back more than 1,000 alumni to campus as Campus Rec members

 - The new facility has become a focal point during campus tours and new student recruitment and orientation visits.
-Early signs suggest the center is paying dividends in recruitment and retention of students.
+Early signs suggest the center is paying dividends in the recruitment and retention of students

-- Early research indicates students utilizing the new campus recreation center have higher GPA, higher retention rates and higher credit hours earned than non-users.
+- Early research indicates students utilizing the new campus recreation center have higher GPAs, higher retention rates and higher credit hours earned than non-users

 These stats help validate that our design efforts are making a wonderful impact on the NKU community.